Ehsan Fazili/Achabal, South Kashmir

 “However, it also serves as a demonstration block for local populace,” he said.
 The local farmers freely visit the Ashram to learn and understand the techniques employed in the apple orchard.

-“We encourage them to use their unproductive and barren lands for fruit farming using modern techniques so that they get better returns of their produce,” Bhat, a Kashmiri Pandit from the Anantnag town who retired from the J&K government, also Director of Horticulture, Marketing & Planning and is an agricultural expert, said.
+“We encourage them to use their unproductive and barren lands for fruit farming using modern techniques so that they get better returns of their produce,” Bhat, a Kashmiri Pandit from the Anantnag town who retired from the J&K government, as Director of Horticulture, Marketing & Planning, said.

 A natural spring in the compound of the Nagdandi ashram